ubffm/ojs_updater/README.md

 On Ubuntu, you can simply run `sudo apt-get install libffi-dev`.

-When using `pyenv`, you need to re-install the problematic Python verisons with e.g. `pyenv install 3.10` after you installed `libffi-dev`.
+When using `pyenv`, you need to re-install the problematic Python versions with e.g. `pyenv install 3.10` after you installed `libffi-dev`.

 ## Contributing